 As part of your learning, it is recommended that you start a learning blog where you can write reflections on your learning experience as you go through the course.
 For each topic there will be specific reflective tasks.
 Please consider sharing these with the ONL community in G+ and/or via Twitter.

-Participation in a PBL group is the most common way to study in ONL and a much of course activities will happen within these groups.
-During ONL171 there will be 10 PBL groups with 6-8 members in each that will work asynchronously and synchronously during the course with support from a facilitator and a co-facilitator.
-Each PBL group have their own G+ community for discussion and a Google drive folder for collaborative documents as well as an e-meeting room.
+Participation in a PBL group is an essential and much appreciated way to study in ONL and a much of course activities will happen within these groups.
+During ONL181 there will be approximately 13 PBL groups with 7-8 members in each who will work asynchronously and synchronously during the course with support from a facilitator and a co-facilitator.
+Each PBL group have their own Google+ community for discussion and a Google drive folder for collaborative documents as well as an e-meeting room.
 Guidelines and templates to start up their work will be provided in each group.

 PBL group facilitator and co-facilitator